Maya Reaidy

-Maya Reaidy (مايا رعيدي, born 14 November 1995) is a beauty pageant titleholder who was crowned Miss Lebanon 2018.
+Maya Reaidy (مايا رعيدي, born 14 November 1995) is a Lebanese model and beauty pageant titleholder who was crowned Miss Lebanon 2018.
 She represented Lebanon at the Miss Universe 2018 pageant in Bangkok, Thailand.

 Personal life

 Reaidy was born and raised in Tannourine.
-She is an only child to a Lebanese father and a Russian mother.
 She went to Jesus and Mary Collège, then to an Evangelical School in Lebanon.
 She studied pharmacy at Lebanese American University in Beirut.
 Reaidy is a ballet dancer, enjoys practicing yoga and declares herself to be a vegetarian.
 She credited Amal Clooney as being one of the inspiring public figures she admires the most for her fight for women's rights.
+She now resides in London, United Kingdom.

+On May 5, 2024, she married her fiancé in London.
+The identity of her husband has not been revealed.